Eku127/habitat-data-collector/README.md

 source /opt/ros/humble/setup.bash  # or source /opt/ros/humble/setup.zsh
 ```

-Once sourced, the simulator will publish data to ROS2 topics and allow you to record them by open ros recording config in `config/habitat_data_collector.yaml`
+Once sourced, the simulator will publish data to ROS2 topics, which can be recorded by enabling the ROS recording configuration in `config/habitat_data_collector.yaml`.
+Detailed information about topic configuration and ROS2-to-ROS1 bridging can be found in the [ROS Integration Documentation](documents/ros.md).

 ---